Embracing the Experimenter Mindset

 When you stop trying to become something and instead allow yourself to observe, patterns start showing up.

-For one week, I stopped narrating my life as a story and started treating it like a lab.
+So I ran a simple experiment: For one week, I stopped narrating my life as a story and started treating it like a lab.
 No labels.
 No performance.
 Just curiosity.

-Instead of saying “I’m the kind of person who does X!”
+Instead of saying, “I’m the kind of person who does X!”
+I asked, “What happens if I try this?”
+The emotional load dropped immediately.

 Why the Experimenter Frame Works